aeternity/protocol/consensus/miner_signalled_consensus.md

 ### Overview

-In a chain fork, the new consensus protocol becomes active at a determined height if at least a determined majority of the key blocks in a determined "signalling" block interval in such chain fork contains a determined value in the header field `info`.
+On a node configured for a miner-signalled consensus upgrade, per chain fork, the new consensus protocol becomes active at a determined height if at least a determined majority of the key blocks in a determined "signalling" block interval in such chain fork contains a determined value in the header field `info`.